aiidateam/aiida-core/docs/source/topics/database.rst

     qb.append(CalcJobNode, tag='calcjob')
     qb.append(Int, with_incoming='calcjob')
     qb.order_by({Int: {'attributes.value': {'order': 'asc', 'cast': 'i'}}})
-    qb.all()

 The query above will return all ``Int`` nodes that are output of all ``CalcJobNode``'s, in *ascending* order of their value, i.e. from small to big.
-Note that in this case you have to specify the order operation with a dictionary, where the ``order`` key details the way you want to order the query results and the ``cast`` key informs the ``QueryBuilder`` of the attribute type.
+Note that in this case you have to specify the order operation with a dictionary, where the ``order`` key details how you want to order the query results and the ``cast`` key informs the ``QueryBuilder`` of the attribute type.
 A list of the available cast types and their aliases can be found in the table below:

 .. _topics:database:advancedquery:tables:casttypes: